How to Keep Recovering After Rehab

 • Enroll in classes at a community college or university

 Finding a new routine that doesn’t revolve around drugs or alcohol is central to success after luxury drug rehab.
 This strategy can reduce your anxiety, prevent boredom, and build a supportive circle of friends.
+For some, creating a new support system may include navigating the complexities of a relationship impacted by addiction.
+If you’re trying to figure out how to live with an alcoholic spouse during or after your recovery, it’s essential to prioritize boundaries, communication, and outside support.
+Engaging in individual or couples therapy can help both partners rebuild trust and develop coping tools that support long-term sobriety.

 Change Neighborhoods